-Contact this group for an overview of system features and technical assistance for eClass
+For an overview of system features and technical assistance for eClass.

 Centre for Teaching and Learning

-Contact this group for instructional design consultations, introductions to innovative technology, and pedagogical professional development
+For instructional design consultations, introductions to innovative technology, and pedagogical professional development.

 The Centre for Teaching and Learning has a long tradition of providing well-researched, appropriate advice to U of A instructors for reflecting on and improving their teaching practice.
 The Centre delivers a variety of professional development workshops and also hosts a number of annual events that showcase great teaching and highlight exciting new strategies.
 The staff of educational developers offer instructors discrete feedback on teaching practice, consultations for course design and curriculum (re)design, and guidance in the appropriate use of innovative teaching technologies.